tejbirwason/tejbirwason.github.io/about.md

 Hi!
 I'm **[Tejbir Wason](http://about.me/tejbirwason)**.
 I'm a Junior Software Engineering student at UBC graduating in 2016 with co-op living in the beautiful city of Vancouver, Canada.

 I'm a full-stack developer and content startegy specialist.
 I love to read and write juicy code.
-I dabble with node.js, rails, web crawlers, data mining, product design, backend scaling and any quantified-self tech.
-I share strategies on telling a story in a noisy world, through native micro-content.
+I dabble with tools like node.js, rails, python and java to solve real customer problems which often involves flirting with UI/UX design and product marketing.
+I also love sharing strategies on narrating a coherent story in today's noisy social world.

-I have worked as a software engineer intern at [Broadcom](http://www.broadcom.com) in Richmond, BC and [Alcatel Lucent](http://www.alcatel-lucent.com) in Ottawa, ON.
+I have worked as a software engineer intern for [Broadcom](http://www.broadcom.com) in Richmond and [Alcatel Lucent](http://www.alcatel-lucent.com) in Ottawa.

 I love working in a competetive startup environment.
 I founded [MyJam](http://myjam.co), winner of Startup Weekend Ottawa.
-Also working on a [couple more ideas]({{ site.url }}/4s4m).
+Also working on a couple more [ideas]({{ site.url }}/4s4m).

 I *claim* to be a good [golfer](http://ubcgolf.wordpress.com/executives/) and [biker](http://www.strava.com/athletes/tejbirwason).